stroiman/fspec/Readme.markdown

 ### Implicit subject ###

-A special context variable, subject, can be used to reference the thing under test.
-It can be setup using the _subject_ function.
+A special context variable, _Subject_, can be used to reference the thing under test.
+It can be setup using the _getSubject_ function.

 ```fsharp
 let specs =